Author: Lauren

 Students Enjoy English Classes at St. Francis School of Technology

 Tek4Kids strives to help students succeed in a global economy; English is a subject of particular focus at our school.
 Rose Yunker, a volunteer with Tek4Kids, is teaching English at St. Francis School of Technology from September through May.
-Rose helps students to learn English by using a program called Transparent Language which is taught … Continue reading Students Enjoy English Classes at St. Francis School of Technology
+Rose helps students to learn English by using a program called Transparent Language which is taught on computers provided by Tek4Kids.
+She teaches classes for one hour per day.
+She states that the students see mastery of the English language as an inevitable key to a successful future.
+Rose also says many time students have said to her, “I am so happy you are here, I love English.”
+As a result of teaching English at our school, students may find employment more readily both within Haiti and remotely with other businesses.

 Clean Water Is a Stepping Stone to Success at St. John Bosco